flant/shell-operator/BINDING_VALIDATING.md

     apiVersions: ["v1", "v1beta1"]
     resources: ["deployments", "replicasets"]
     scope: "Namespaced"
+  failurePolicy: Ignore | Fail (default)
   sideEffects: None (default) | NoneOnDryRun
   timeoutSeconds: 2 (default is 10)
 ```

 ## Parameters

-- `name` is a required parameter.
+- `name` — a required parameter.
 It should be a domain with at least three segments separated by dots.

 - `includeSnapshotsFrom` — an array of names of `kubernetes` bindings in a hook.
 When specified, a list of monitored objects from these bindings will be added to the binding context in the `snapshots` field.

+- `group` — a key to include snapshots from a group of `schedule` and `kubernetes` bindings.
+See [grouping](#an-example-of-a-binding-context-with-group).

 - `labelSelector` — [standard](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta) selector of objects by labels (examples [of use](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels)).
 See [objectSelector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-objectselector).

 - `namespace.labelSelector` — this filter works like `labelSelector` but for namespaces.
 See [namespaceSelector](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-namespaceselector).

-- `rules` — a list of rules used to determine if a request to the Kubernetes API server should be sent to the hook.
+- `rules` — a required list of rules used to determine if a request to the Kubernetes API server should be sent to the hook.
 See [Rules](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#matching-requests-rules).

 - `failurePolicy` — defines how errors from the hook are handled.
 See [Failure policy](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#failure-policy).
 Default is `Fail`.